R0-main/lore-parser-mcbe/README.md

 	const inventory = player.getComponent(EntityInventoryComponent.componentId) as EntityInventoryComponent;
 	const item: ItemStack = inventory.container.getItem(player.selectedSlot);

+	// test if player hold an item if (!item) return player.sendMessage('§cYou need to hold an item');

 	// also create a LoreParser instance to manage the lore properly const lp = new LoreParser(item);

-	// test if the item has already the swordTemplate inited if (lp.hasTemplates(swordTemplate)) return player.sendMessage('§cYour item already has the "swordTemplate" inited ');
+	// test if the item has already the swordTemplate inited if (lp.hasTemplates(swordTemplate)) return player.sendMessage('§cYour item already has the "swordTemplate" inited');

 	// else, clear the lore to be sur it is a clean lore lp.clear();